sermon: Self-Government and Responsibility (Part Two)

 Ezekiel 18:19-20 "Yet you say, 'Why should the son not bear the guilt of the father?'
 Because the son has done what is lawful and right, and has kept all My statutes and observed them, he shall surely live.
 "The soul who sins shall die.
 The son shall not bear the guilt of the father, nor the father bear the guilt of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.

 Sin is the individual's responsibility and sin will stop when the individual makes it his responsibility to stop it in himself.
 That is what I have been saying and teaching lately—this issue of self-government.
 Self-government is not making up your own rules and governing yourself.
 Self-government is governing yourself, controlling yourself, disciplining yourself, within the framework of God's law so that we do not sin, so that we keep the commands, so that we do these responsibilities and God has given the authority for us to manage those responsibilities.
-That is, governing yourself, and so sin will stop when we meet that responsibility.
+That's governing yourself.
+So, sin will stop when we meet that responsibility.

 God knows that there are extenuating circumstances, but we have been taught by our liberal culture to place blame on everybody and everything else, and then to look for the government or some social program, or some spiritual guru, or some magic formula, to take away the problem.
 The medical healing arts are largely based on this false premise that if I can just take some magic potion, the problem will go away and everything will be all right.
 But very little thought is given to changing lifestyle, changing diet, changing the way one thinks, changing environment, or whatever it takes to get rid of the cause of the problem.